michibe/nba-reasoner/README.md

 # Next Best Action Reasoner

-:heavy_exclamation_mark: This project is under development and therefore still a little bit buggy :heavy_exclamation_mark:
+This project is not developed anymore :heavy_exclamation_mark:

 This repository consists out of the main framework [nba-reasoner](/nba-reasoner) and two sample projects ([nba-simple-insurance](/nba-simple-insurance), [nba-tic-tac-toe](/nba-tic-tac-toe)) using the framework to suggest next best actions.